 Urban Reserves Transportation Study

-- Best practices for Washington County to help local cities plan for future growth and transportation impacts
+- Best practices for Washington County to help cities plan for future growth and transportation impacts

-The URTS began in Spring 2019 and will run through the end of 2020.
-Along the way, the project team will engage with the technical advisory committee (TAC), and ask existing cities, county groups and committees for input.
+We worked on URTS from Spring 2019 through late 2020.
+Along the way, we engaged with the technical advisory committee (TAC), and gathered input from cities, county groups and committees for input.

-- Partnerships and Outreach; Technical Advisory Committee Rosters, Performance Measures
+- Partnerships and Outreach: Technical Advisory Committee rosters and performance measures